Bank of Nova Scotia

 How Bank of Nova Scotia reduced the environmental impact of its waste?

-Since 2019, Bank of Nova Scotia's total waste generation increased by 15.6%, including a 31.96% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.
+Since 2019, Bank of Nova Scotia's total waste generation increased by 15.6%, including a 31.96% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems. a

-Over the same period, the share of hazardous waste in Bank of Nova Scotia's total output increased by 669.87%, including a further 19.54% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks.
+Over the same period, the share of hazardous waste in Bank of Nova Scotia's total output increased by 669.87%, including a further 19.54% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks. a

-Overall, Bank of Nova Scotia has seen a continuous rise in both total waste and hazardous waste over time, signaling a worsening environmental impact that may require urgent reassessment of material sourcing, production processes, or waste mitigation strategies.
+Overall, Bank of Nova Scotia has seen a continuous rise in both total waste and hazardous waste over time, signaling a worsening environmental impact that may require urgent reassessment of material sourcing, production processes, or waste mitigation strategies. a

 Want Full Access to Bank of Nova Scotia's Waste Management Dataset?